-At the time of the storm(s), the damaged residence must have been occupied by the applicant and had to be the Applicant's primary residence.
-Primary residence is defined as the property that is occupied by the applicant for the majority of the calendar year.
+Primary residence is defined as the property that is occupied by the applicant for most of the calendar year (defined as 183 days or more of a calendar year).
 Second homes, vacation residences, and seasonal rental properties are not eligible for assistance.
-Applicants who moved into the damaged property after the storm/s are not eligible for assistance under this Program.